One-Shot Randomized and Nonrandomized Partial Decoupling: Introduction

 The main result in this paper is that we derive upper and lower bounds on the average distance between the final state and the averaged one.
 The bounds are represented in terms of the smooth conditional entropies of quantum states involving the initial state, the channel and the decomposition.
 For a particular case where $J=1$ and $\dim{\ca{H}_j^{A_l}}=1$, the obtained formulae are equivalent to those given by the decoupling theorem \cite{DBWR2010}.

-The result in this paper is applicable for generalizing any problems within the scope of the decoupling theorem, by incorporating the DSP structure.
-As examples, we apply the result to communication tasks where classical and quantum information are simultaneously transmitted \cite{NW18b}, and to a quantum communication task in which encoding operations are restricted by symmetry \cite{NW18a}.
+The result in this paper is applicable for generalizing any problems within the scope of the decoupling theorem by incorporating the DSP structure.
+Some of the applications are investigated in our papers \cite{wakakuwa2020randomized,nakata2020one,wakakuwa2020oneshothybrid,nakata2020black}.

+In Refs.~\cite{wakakuwa2020randomized,wakakuwa2020oneshothybrid,nakata2020one}, we investigate communication tasks between two parties in which the information to be transmitted has both classical and quantum components.
+In this case, the Hilbert space ${\ca H}_j^l$ in ~\req{decHilb} is assumed to be a one-dimensional space $\mbb{C}$, and ${\ca H}_j^l$ to be the spaces with the same dimension for all $j$:

+Here, $j \in [1, J]$ and ${\cal H}_j^r$ correspond to the degrees of freedom related to classical and quantum components of the information to be transmitted, respectively.
+We investigate the tasks of channel coding in \cite{wakakuwa2020randomized,nakata2020one} and source coding in \cite{wakakuwa2020oneshothybrid} in the one-shot regime.
+Based on the result in this paper, we obtain general trade-off relations among the resources of classical communication, quantum communication and entanglement for those tasks.

+In Ref.~\cite{nakata2020black}, we apply the result of partial decoupling to investigate the information paradox of quantum black holes with symmetry.
+Our analysis is based on the framework of Hayden-Preskill model~\cite{HP2007}, where a decoupling technique is used under the postulate that the internal dynamics of the system is given by a fully random unitary.
+This postulate should be modified when the system has symmetry since the dynamics cannot be fully random due to a conserved quantity.
+By letting $j$ be the labeling of the conserved quantity, the internal dynamics randomizes only the multiplicity spaces $\{ {\ca H}_j^r\}$ and should be in the form of

+where $I_j^l$ is the identity on ${\ca H}_j^l$ and $U_j^r$ is a random unitary on ${\ca H}_j^r$.
+Hence, this case is also in the scope of partial decoupling with a DSP decomposition given by the symmetry.
+Similarly, all physical phenomena investigated based on decoupling~\cite{HP2007, brandao2015exponential, dRARDV2011, dRHRW2014,DBWR2010} can be lifted up by partial decoupling to the situation with symmetry.
 We think that further significant implications on various topics will be obtained beyond these examples.

 This paper is organized as follows.
 In \rSec{prelimi}, we introduce notations and definitions.
 In \rSec{mainresults}, we present formulations of the problem and the main results.
 Before we prove our main results, we provide discussions about implementations of our protocols by quantum circuits in \rSec{Discussions}. \rSec{STRPRF} describes the structure of the proofs of the main results, and provides lemmas that will be used in the proofs.
 The detailed proofs of the main theorems are provided in Section \ref{sec:prfPD}-\ref{sec:converse}.
 Conclusions are given in \rSec{cncl}.
 Some technical lemmas and proofs are provided in Appendices.